 The Top 12 Benefits Of Colostrum For Dogs

-Allergies are often an overactive immune response.
+Allergies are an overactive immune response.
 The PRPs in colostrum help moderate that response.
-Colostrum also helps manage inflammation.
-Inflammation can cause rashes, itching, and discomfort for your dog.
+Colostrum also helps manage inflammation that causes rashes, itching, and discomfort for your dog.

 #2.
 Leaky Gut

-In leaky gut, undigested food particles can pass through the lining and get into the bloodstream.
-These invaders can cause problems ranging from allergies, to digestive issues, to arthritis.
+Once damaged, undigested food particles can pass through the lining and get into the bloodstream.
+These invaders can cause problems ranging from allergies to digestive issues and arthritis.

 Studies show that colostrum can help heal leaky gut.
-Lactoferrin plays an important role.
+And lactoferrin plays an important role.
 It helps manage inflammation and acts as a prebiotic to “feed” healthy gut bacteria.

 So, now that you know it can help heal leaky gut … it shouldn’t surprise you that colostrum can also help manage diarrhea.

 Studies show it can help reduce many different kinds of diarrhea.
-It may be chronic or acute, infectious … it appears to work for all type of diarrhea.
+This includes chronic, acute and even infectious diarrhea.

 Colostrum can also be useful for your litter of puppies.
-This study showed that colostrum improved fecal quality of weaned puppies.
+A 2004 study showed that colostrum improved the fecal quality of weaned puppies.